We are making our centres COVID-19 secure

-As we all get used to the changing circumstances around coronavirus (COVID-19), your visit to our centres will feel a little different but our team is dedicated to ensuring you have a safe experience while learning with us.
+As we all get used to the changing circumstances, your visit to our centres will feel a little different but our team is dedicated to ensuring you have a safe experience while learning with us.

-Government advice has been carefully followed and all areas of our service have been risk assessed to allow us to operate in a controlled and responsible way.
-Measures have been implemented to ensure our centres are COVID-19 secure which enable us to provide safe and enjoyable visits for everyone.
+We are firmly committed to running a high-quality service, putting the safety and welfare of our learners and staff as our top priority.
+We have carefully followed government advice and have risk assessed all areas of our service to allow us to open in a controlled and responsible way.
+A number of measures have been implemented to allow us to provide safe and enjoyable visits for everyone.

-Please take a moment to read the following important information before you visit a centre.
+Please take a moment to read the following important information before you visit.

-To protect our centre staff teams we need to avoid handling cash or cheques.
-Please enrol and pay by credit or debit card either via the online enrolment process or by calling our Customer Service Team on 0300 200 1044.
+To protect our centre teams, we need to avoid handling cash or cheques.
+Please enrol and pay by credit or debit card either online or by calling our Customer Service Team on 0300 200 1044.

-As well as reviewing our room capacities, each centre will have directional signage and floor markings in place to support the 2 metre social distancing guidelines.
-This will include walking on the left down corridors, walkways and stairs and our toilets and lifts will be operating on a one person at a time basis.
-Some areas won't be accessible.
+As well as reviewing our room capacities, each centre will have directional signage and floor markings in place to support 2-metre social distancing guidelines.
+This will include walking on the left hand side of corridors, walkways and stairs, and our toilets and lifts will be operating on a one-person-at-a-time basis.
+Some areas of the centres won't be accessible.

 All visitors must sanitise their hands when they come into the building and regularly during their visit.
 Additional hand sanitiser stations have been positioned at key areas throughout the centre.

-To support the NHS Test and Trace service, SAL requests all visitors provide a telephone number to enable easier contact should a confirmed case of coronavirus (COVID-19) be identified.
+To support the NHS Test and Trace service, Surrey Adult Learning requests all visitors provide a telephone number to enable easier contact should a confirmed case of Coronavirus (COVID-19) be identified.
 This will be a temporary record, which is kept securely for 21 days, before being destroyed.

-Departing – What do I do when my class has finished?
+Leaving – what do I do when my class has finished?